nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `tuthub#FindByEmailCommand(EmailContainsKeywordsPredicate predicate)` - Finds and adds tutors with emails matching keywords to list of tutors displayed
 * `tuthub#FindByModuleCommand(ModuleContainsKeywordsPredicate predicate)` - Finds and adds tutors with modules matching keywords to list of tutors displayed
 * `tuthub#FindByYearCommand(YearContainsKeywordsPredicate predicate)` - Finds and adds tutors with year matching keywords to list of tutors displayed
-* `tuthub#FindByStudentIdCommand(StudenIdContainsKeywordsPredicate predicate)` - Finds and adds tutors with student ids matching keywords to list of tutors displayed
+* `tuthub#FindByStudentIdCommand(StudenIdContainsKeywordsPredicate predicate)` - Finds and adds tutors with student IDs matching keywords to list of tutors displayed
 * `tuthub#FindByTeachingNominationCommand(TeachingNominationContainsKeywordsPredicate predicate)` - Finds and adds tutors with teaching nominations matching keywords to list of tutors displayed
 * `tuthub#FindByRatingCommand(RatingContainsKeywordsPredicate predicate)` - Finds and adds tutors with rating matching keywords to list of tutors displayed
 * `tuthub#FindByTagCommand(TagContainsKeywordsPredicate predicate)` - Finds and adds tutors with tags matching keywords to list of tutors displayed